 - Saving costs

-- understand what is in your inventory and avoid buying surplus samples;
+- understanding what is in your inventory and avoiding buying surplus samples;

 - Improving quality

 - scanning racks and boxes to audit your inventory;